Getting to Blue Cave in Croatia | Complete guide

 • Expect weather delays: Tours can be canceled or rescheduled if the sea is rough, especially during early spring or late fall.

-• Combine with other stops: Most tours also visit Komiža, Stiniva Cove, or the Blue Lagoon—make the most of the full-day itinerary.
+• Combine with other stops: Most tours also visit Komiža, Stiniva Cove, or the Blue Lagoon.

 • No swimming inside: Swimming is strictly prohibited inside the Blue Cave to protect the environment and ensure safety.